-The total Gram-negative isolates collected from January 2014 to June 2017 were 4,571.
-Among these Gram-negative isolates, 151 XDR isolates were identified.
-There were 29 (19.2%) XDR Gram-negative cultures from urine specimens.
+A total of 4571 gram-negative isolates were collected from January 2014 to June 2017.
+Among these gram-negative isolates, 151 XDR isolates were identified.
+There were 29 (19.2%) XDR gram-negative cultures from urine specimens.
 The most common XDR isolates from urine cultures were Klebsiella (51.7%), Acinetobacter (24.1%), and Pseudomonas (10.3%).
-Approximately 51.7% of isolates were sensitive to colistin only, followed by sensitive to colistin and aminoglycosides (34.5%).
+Approximately 51.7% of isolates were sensitive to colistin only, followed by sensitivity to colistin and amino-glycosides (34.5%).

-Table 1 summarizes the demographic and clinical characteristics of all the patients that were included in the study.
+Table 1 summarizes the demographic and clinical characteristics of all patients included in the study.
 The median hospital stay prior to development of XDR was approximately 19 days (IQR 1.5-38).
-Interestingly, all patients with XDR UTI have at least one co-morbidity.
-Most of the XDR cases were hospital acquired, and the majority of patients had previous or current antibiotic treatment, either as monotherapy or combination therapy.
-However, it should be important to note that none of the patients in the study were on a prophylatctic dose of antibiotics.
+Interestingly, all patients with XDR UTI had at least one comorbidity.
+Most of the XDR cases were hospital-acquired, and the majority of patients had previous or current antibiotic treatment, either as monotherapy or combination therapy.
+However, it should be noted that none of the patients in the study was on a prophylatctic dose of antibiotics.

-No between group differences were noted for sex, age, hospital stay, days to XDR infection, overall nutritional status, number of co-morbidities, surgical procedures, hospital or community acquired patients, isolates, sensitivity to antibiotics, or prior antibiotic treatment.
-In the poor treatment outcome group (Table 1), there were a significantly higher proportion of patients who had indwelling foley catheters (40.9% vs 85.7%, p=0.08), and who received immunosuppressants (22.7% vs 71.4%, p= 0.03), when compared to the good treatment outcome group.
+No between-group differences were noted for sex, age, hospital stay, days to XDR infection, overall nutritional status, number of comorbidities, surgical procedures, hospital- or community-acquired patients, isolates, sensitivity to antibiotics, or prior antibiotic treatment.
+In the poor treatment outcome group (Table 1), there was a significantly higher proportion of patients who had indwelling Foley catheters (40.9% vs. 85.7%, p=0.08) and who received immunosuppressants (22.7% vs. 71.4%, p=0.03), when compared to the good treatment outcome group.

-Treatment outcome of XDR Gram-negative UTI patients showed that combination therapy with colistin had the highest success rate (40.9%), followed by non-colistin (36.4%), and combination therapy without colistin (22.7%).
-However, univariate analysis showed no significant difference among the different treatment groups (p = 0.65).
-(Table 2)
+Treatment outcome of XDR gram-negative UTI patients showed that combination therapy with colistin had the highest success rate (40.9%), followed by non-colistin (36.4%) and combination therapy without colistin (22.7%).
+However, univariate analysis showed no significant difference among the different treatment groups (p=0.65) (Table 2).

-Multivariate logistic regression analysis confirmed that immunosuppressant and indwelling catheter were independent predictors for poor treatment outcome of XDR with OR=19.44, 95% CI 1.50 to 251.4, p=0.023 and OR=20.78 95% CI 1.16 to 371.28, p=0.039; respectively (Table 3).
+Multivariate logistic regression analysis confirmed that immunosuppressant and indwelling catheter were independent predictors for poor treatment outcome of XDR, with OR 19.44, 95% CI 1.50-251.4, p=0.023 and OR 20.78, 95% CI 1.16-371.28, p=0.039; respectively (Table 3).